kylehuang041/Resume/index.md

 : * <p style="margin-bottom: -20px;"><b>Calculator</b>: Made a calculator using Java GUI that calculates from left to right without order of operations.</p>

-: * <p style="margin-bottom: -20px;"><b>UWB Hackathon 2021</b>: Made an alternative of the course catalog of UW using HTML/CSS, JavaScript/JQuery, and Figma.
-Group members: Kyle Huang, Bailey Marie, Kyle Huynh, Kyle Fukuda, and Gwen Furiato.</p>
+: * <p style="margin-bottom: -20px;"><b>UWB Hackathon 2021</b>: made an alternative of the course catalog of UW using HTML/CSS, JavaScript/JQuery, and Figma.
+Experienced teamwork with people of different skillsets.</p>

 : * <p style="margin-bottom: -20px;"><b>FCC JavaScript projects</b>: includes Roman Numeral Conversion, cash register, palindrome, Caesars cipher, and telephone validator from freeCodeCamp.</p>